maharianto-dev/angular-deploy-gui/README.md

 ## Disclaimer

 This is just a passion project and for personal use.
-I do not claim this is bug-free and perfect and nor do I have any intention to actively maintain this repository.
+I do not claim this is bug-free and perfect nor do I have any intention to actively maintain this repository.

 Maharianto, 2022